The Atomic Cafe: Track listing

-Featured in the film but not the soundtrack were "13 Women" by Bill Haley and His Comets, Glenn Miller's version of "Flying Home", a couple of themes from Miklos Rozsa, Arthur Fiedler's take on Franz Liszt's Hungarian Rhapsody No. 2 and Charles Mackerras's interpretation of "The Old Castle" from Pictures at an Exhibition.
+Featured in the film but not the soundtrack were "13 Women" by Bill Haley and His Comets, Glenn Miller's version of "Flying Home", a couple of themes from Miklos Rozsa, Arthur Fiedler's take on Franz Liszt's Hungarian Rhapsody No. 2, Charles Mackerras's interpretation of "The Old Castle" from Pictures at an Exhibition and Floyd Tillman's original 1948 version of "This Cold War with You" that was heard during the credits.